pyxem/pyxem/doc/analysing_nbed_data.rst

     :scale: 49 %

 This seems to have worked pretty well!
-Next, we can refine each peak position using centre of mass.

 Refining peak positions
 -----------------------

+Next, we can refine each peak position using centre of mass, using :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.peak_position_refinement_com`

 .. code-block:: python